Star Hotel riot: History

 The Star Hotel was originally built in the West End district of Newcastle, Australia near the corner of present-day Devonshire street by Ewen Cameron who was born in Scotland and arrived in Sydney, Australia in 1838.
 He purchased the land and erected the building in 1855 from money made at the Rockhampton gold rush.
 The Star Hotel was originally known as the Star Inn or Cameron's Inn.
 After the death of Ewen in 1890 his son Hugh Cameron purchased the Star and in 1910 demolished the original inn.
 A brand new two-storey brick hotel was built in its place.

 In 1920 Hugh's eldest daughter Lena Campbell purchased the star from her father.
 Lena decided to lease the premises to Tooth and Co. who then subleased the hotel to publicans.
 Additional renovation work was carried out on the building in the 1920s.
 The Star was in the Cameron family for nearly 80 years when in 1934 Lena Campbell agreed to sell it to Tooth and Company Limited.

 For many years the Star was frequented by visiting seamen to the city of Newcastle.
 In the late 1960s the King street bar which was known as the Star's back bar, was opened to gay and lesbian patrons.
 The drag shows and all male revues performed at the Star were so popular that it led to a bigger stage being built.
 This became known as the middle bar.

 In the 1970s the Star became a popular pub for young people, university students and for the performing of live music.
 Don Graham took over as the licensee in December 1973 and decided to introduce live rock and roll bands six nights a week.
 Only local bands were employed to play.
 The Star quickly became the place to visit with many famous bands playing at the hotel with Benny and the Jets being closely associated with the establishment.
 In 1979 Don Graham chose to ban homosexuals from entering the Star which lead to the gay and lesbian community picketing outside protesting the ban.

 The owners, Tooth and Co. closed the bar with one week's notice.
 On 12 September 1979, George Spencer Tooth's commercial manager announced that the Star would close on the night of Wednesday, 19 September 1979.
 The hotel had been in disrepair and Tooth and Co. claimed it was financially better to demolish the building rather than upgrade it to the standards required by the licensing authorities.
 This inspired a protest campaign and patrons were able to arrange a petition that gained 10,000 signatures but this was not enough to stop the closure of the hotel.

-As of 2019, the Star Hotel is now a laneway restaurant and bar with apartments.
+As of June 1st, 2023 the Star Hotel has been transformed into a queer bar known as 'Bernies' in reference to Bernie's Wine Bar (A staple of gay venues in the 70's).